Ignite Life Center Survivor’s Sister Speaks Out

 Former Yankees baseball pitcher Mariano Rivera lives in White Plains and is a longtime friend of Mark Vega.
 Vega used to be the Yankees' chaplain while Rivera played.

-In June 2021, Rivera started the Mariano Rivera Foundation (MRF) at ILC (Main Street Daily).
+In June 2021, Rivera started the Mariano Rivera Foundation (MRF)'s youth mentorship program at ILC.

 Velazquez said Rivera is just as guilty as the pastors at ILC.
 “I don’t care if he didn’t do anything.
 I know he knows everything that happened and it helps Mark and Lisa regarding Chirstian.
 I think he’s as guilty as anyone else.
 He has this big platform, use it to tell the truth and bring about justice, not lie and further sweep things under the rug that people are gonna pull.
 People keep telling the truth and so many things are coming to light.
 He’s gonna end up looking just as dumb as Mark and Lisa look.”